infektyd/SyntraSwift/README.md

    variables override those in the file.
 3. If no override files exist, `load_config` reads the default `config.json` in the repository root.
+4. Set `telemetry_csv_path` to the location of your telemetry log CSV if you want the bridge to monitor a custom file.

 Example `config.local.json`:
 ```json